 There are four main train stations in Manchester city centre – Manchester Piccadilly, Manchester Victoria, Manchester Oxford Road and Manchester Deansgate.
 Each station can take you to towns and cities across the country.

-The best way to check train times and purchase tickets is by downloading the Trainline or Northern Rail app.
+Visit Trainline or Northern Rail to check train times and purchase tickets.
 Trainline have put together their top tips to save students money on train tickets, including booking in advance, traveling as a group and using a Railcard which could save you up to 1/3 on your weekend trips and everyday commuting.

 Tram